plandes/wordnet-mapres/README.md

 # Wordnet MapDictionary

-Includes an implementation of Wordnet MapDictionary and Data
+This is an implementation of a [WordNet] Resource based MapBackedDictionary and Data.
+It is an extension of the [extJWNL] Java library.
+The compiled jar not only has an instance of a [MapBackedDictionary] but a compiled version of the WordNet data.

 ## Obtaining